 Library staff members include Amy Kennedy, Director; Deb Burnside, Kate Kappes, Marcia Lockaby, Lydia Morrisson, and Leda Stanley-Fidrych.

-Wheeler Library is the cultural center of our community and the place North Stonington residents turn to for the discovery of ideas and the joy of reading.
-We provide relevant materials, programs and services for all ages in a welcoming environment.
+Wheeler Library is the cultural center of our community and the place North Stonington residents turn to for the discovery of ideas & the joy of reading.
+We provide relevant materials, programs and services for all ages.